Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 After enrolling you must begin attending classes within 21 days.

 Enrollments are done by appointment only.
-We strive to accomodate all schedules by providing daytime and evening appointments.
+We strive to accommodate all schedules by providing daytime and evening appointments.

 Can I enroll before being convicted?